movermeyer/backports.datetime_fromisoformat/docs/RELEASING.md

 ## Create a GitHub Release

-Once you have sucessfully uploaded and tested a developmental release, it's time for the real thing!
+Once you have successfully uploaded and tested a developmental release, it's time for the real thing!

 1. Create a new [GitHub release](https://github.com/movermeyer/backports.datetime_fromisoformat/releases/new)
 2. Click "Publish Release"